simao-ferreira/markdown-resume/RESUME.md

 **Project:** Internal products for order management and accounting

-- Design, implement and maintain services using event driven approach
+- Design, implement, test and maintain services using event driven approach
-- Analysis of new features
+- Analysis and documentation of new features

-**Technologies:** Mainly Java 8, Java 11, Kotlin, Spring, Spock, Gradle and AWS
+**Technologies:** Mainly Java, Kotlin, Spring, Spock, Docker, Gradle and AWS

 ### From 03/2019 to 12/2020